Gang Badoy: Early life and education

 Therese Badoy was born the youngest of ten children born to Justice Anacleto Badoy and English Literature teacher Pura Tianco.

-She went to St. Scholastica's College, Manila for grade school, and then to Assumption College for her secondary education.
+She went to St. Scholastica's College, Manila for grade school, and then to Assumption College for high school.
 She describes her younger self as “an inattentive, irreverent student" who was curious about the world around her but found that classroom education bored her.

 She wanted to take Education and/or Industrial Engineering at the University of the Philippines Diliman, but ended up studying Art History there.
 Badoy was a member of the Philippine Youth Team of Volleyball as well as the University of the Philippines Volleyball Varsity.

 Throughout her studies, she found that rock music was a more fulfilling way of learning about the world.
 She cites the Beatles’ song ‘Blackbird’ for having taught her about apartheid, and first learned about desaparecidos from Sting’s ‘They Dance Alone,’ which was written for the widows of Chile.
 U2 and their front man Bono served as another influence, with their lyrics full of protest and spirituality.